-There are two main types of vaginal cancer:
+There are a few main types of vaginal cancer:

-Vaginal Cancer and HPV
+Vaginal Cancer Causes and Risk Factors

 If you notice any of these things, it doesn’t mean you have vaginal cancer.
 You could just have an infection.
 But it’s important to get it checked out.